deepika0113/module-5/README.md

 ## RESULT
-Thus the program to print 'WELCOME' using malloc() and free() has been executed successfully
+Thus the program to print 'HELLO' using malloc() and free() has been executed successfully

 .